-How often do you pick out gift wrap before purchasing the gift or choose the kind of cake you want based off the exact decorations you want to put on the outside?
+How often do you pick out gift wrap before purchasing the gift, or choose the kind of cake you want based off the exact decorations you want to put on the outside?
 Sometimes?
 Rarely?
 Almost never?

-What is Content-First Web Design
+What Is Content-First Web Design?

 As a digital marketing and SEO company, our main goal is to create websites that turn site visitors into customers.
-To do this, we have to make sure that not only your site looks good and reflects your brand, but that it also gives users the information they need to decide to use your product or service.
+To do this, we have to ensure that your site not only looks good and reflects your brand, but also gives users the information they need to decide to use your product or service.

-What does Content-First Web Design look like?
+What Does Content-First Web Design Look Like?

 Inspiration and Planning